-As a leading provider of senior home care in Mesa, AZ, the experts at Home Care Assistance know all too well that sleep problems are a common issue in older adults.
+When it comes to senior home care, Mesa, AZ, care providers know all too well that sleep problems are a common issue in older adults.
 Poor sleep quality and insufficient sleep time can cut energy levels, increase the risk of illness, and contribute to depression.
 Lack of sleep also hinders motor skills, so the risk of accidents may increase.
 If your elderly loved one is in need of a good night’s sleep, here are some safe options that can help.

 Many herbs are known to promote relaxation and improve sleep quality.
 For instance, chamomile reduces anxiety and soothes mild pain, which can be two significant barriers to sleep.
 Peppermint tea can be very calming and helps ease digestive upset.
 Other herbal teas that can support better sleep include ginger, linden flower, orange spice, and cinnamon.
 However, if your loved one is taking any medications, check with their doctor before using herbal teas.
 Some herbs can produce dangerous or unpleasant interactions when combined with certain medications.